toqsukr/Omiko-frontend/README.md

 # omiko-frontend

-The frontend part of omiko shop project
+The frontend part of omiko shop project.
+Development is carried out on React using the Typescript programming language